 Do you need to know how to enable cookies on a MacBook Pro?
 Keep reading and learn how!

 If you’re unfamiliar with the term “cookies”, let me provide a brief non-technical explanation.
-Cookies are a small piece of information that is sent from a website you’re surfing to be stored on your PC.
+Cookies are small piece of information that is sent from a website you’re surfing to be stored on your PC.
 It’s sent through a web browser while the user is browsing.

 If you are you wondering how to do it on a MacBook Air, this article also applies to your situation.

 You do it the same way both in a MacBook Air or MacBook Pro.
 Let’s take a look at it, step by step.

 Here are the direct steps that make it clear how to enable cookies on a MacBook Air or MacBook Pro.
 As I mentioned before, the same instructions apply if you want to enable cookies on your MacBook Pro:

 - To enable cookies on your MacBook’s browser, you need to make sure your browser Safari is opened;